top of page

 • If it has been a year since your last dive, schedule a refresher so Cancun diving feels easy from the first descent.

-A short timeline of MUSA highlights
+A Short Timeline of MUSA Highlights

 • 2009: Project founded by Jaime González Cano, Roberto Díaz Abraham, and Jason deCaires Taylor.
 Wikipedia